FIXTradingCommunity/fixp-specification/v1-0-RC4/doc/04PointToPointSessionProtocol.md

 ### Retransmission Responses

 *Retransmission* implies that the subsequent messages are sequenced without requiring that a Sequence message is passed.
-In a datagram oriented transport, Retransmission is passed in every single retransmission datagram.
+In a datagram-oriented transport, Retransmission is passed in every single retransmission datagram.

 **Restransmission**